feathery-org/slate/source/index.html.md

 The Feathery API is organized around REST.
 Our API has predictable resource-oriented URLs, accepts form-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.

 You can use our API to access and modify your forms, fields, and users.
-Our [React library](https://github.com/feathery-org/feathery-react) wraps many of these endpoints.
+You can leverage our [React library](https://github.com/feathery-org/feathery-react) for much of th same functionality.

 # Authentication

-Provide an admin-level API key to authenticate access.
+Provide your Feathery admin API key to authenticate access.
-You can register a new API key after joining our [waitlist](https://feathery.io).
+You can get an API key by creating an [account](https://app.feathery.io).

 API keys are environment-specific (production, development, etc.), which allows you to separate real from test data.
 All API keys have access to the same fields and forms,